HIPAA Compliance Essentials for 2026

 - Mobile Device Management: Control access from mobile devices and secure remote work.

-Patch systems regularly, run weak spot scans, and do penetration testing.
+Patch systems regularly, run vulnerability scans, and do penetration testing.

-Train every staff member on HIPAA rules and your rule-keeping policies.
+Train every staff member on HIPAA rules and your compliance policies.
 Training must happen before any staff member can access PHI.

 - Initial HIPAA training for all staff before they access PHI.

-- Annual refresher training on the Privacy, Security, and Breach notice Rules.
+- Annual refresher training on the Privacy, Security, and Breach Notification Rules.

 - Role-specific training tied to each job's duties.